What is Compost? A Brief Guide to the Black Stuff

 Isn’t Compost Just a Fertiliser?

-No. The difference comes from what the two compounds do.
-Compost feeds the soil allowing everything planted to benefit from the nutrients it provides.
-Fertilizer feeds the plant directly.
-Because of this, fertilizers can be seen as a short-term fix for individual plants, while compost is a long-term solution to keep the soil healthy.
+Not at all.
+The difference comes from what the two compounds do.
+Compost feeds the soil, allowing everything planted to benefit from the nutrients it provides.
+Fertiliser feeds the plant directly.
+Because of this, fertilisers can be seen as a short-term fix for individual plants, while compost is a long-term solution to keep the soil healthy.

 Compost improves soil in many beneficial ways.
-Firstly, it improves the water and oxygen-holding capacities of soil, both of which are essential for plant growth.
+Firstly, it improves the water and oxygen-holding capacities of the soil, both of which are essential for plant growth.
 Compost contains many beneficial bacteria and fungi that make plants healthier and more hardy.
-On top of this, compost helps bring in earthworms and other beneficial creatures into the garden that can help keep it in tip top shape.
+On top of this, compost helps bring in earthworms and other beneficial creatures into the garden that can help keep it in tip-top shape.

 There are many types of compost, but they generally fall into five categories:

 The main drawback of using peat-based compost is the dubious effect it has on the environment.
 Peat used in garden compost is normally sourced from peat bogs, which can be some of the most endangered environments.
-To create peat compost, natural peat bogs are being destroyed leading to many councils declaring the areas as endangered.
+Natural peat bogs are being destroyed to create peat compost, which has led to many councils declaring the areas as endangered.

-Clay gives the compost good nutrient and water retention, making it ideal for plants which flower as they usually require a lot of watering.
-Silt is fine in texture and can also help soil retain moisture.
+Clay gives the compost good nutrient and water retention, making it ideal for plants that flower, as they usually require a lot of watering.
+Silt is fine in texture and can also help the soil retain moisture.
 Like clay, silt can become dense in structure, causing drainage problems.
-This is where sand comes in.
+This is where the sand comes in.
 Lawn sand loosens the soil, helping with water drainage and allowing air into the soil.
 By combining the trio, loam allows you to harness the beneficial characteristics of each.

 Loam compost comes in different types that each have a different purpose, so it is important to know exactly what you need it for before buying.